-Inspection/Maintenance Testing - OBD II System Readiness Monitors
+Inspection/Maintenance Testing - OBD II System Readiness Tests (SRT)

 In some areas of the country, it may become a legal requirement to pass an Inspection/Maintenance (I/M) test of the On-Board Diagnostic Generation II (OBD II) system.
-Before I/M testing can proceed, the OBD II drive cycle must be performed and all of the diagnostic monitors completed successfully.
+Before I/M testing can proceed, the OBD II System Readiness Tests (SRT) must all indicate a "yes" condition; if not, the OBD II Drive Cycle must be performed.
 During the mix of city and highway driving involved in the OBD II drive cycle, the diagnostic monitors will test certain parts of the OBD II software and hardware used to control vehicle emissions.
 While some of the monitors will run to completion and indicate a Yes or No, others such as misfire or fuel system will continuously run.

-The Villager OBD II monitors are listed below:
+The Villager OBD II System Readiness Tests (SRT) are listed below:

 Misfire Continuous

 Fuel System Monitoring Continuous

 Comprehensive Component Monitoring Continuous

 Catalyst No/Yes

 Oxygen Sensor No/Yes

 Oxygen Sensor Heater No/Yes

 Exhaust Gas Recirculation (EGR) System No/Yes

+Evaporative Emission System No/Yes